pauloo27/aryzona/README.md

 # ARYZONA

-The one and only Discord Bot that is proudly Flameguista.
+The one and only Discord Bot that is proudly Flamenguista.

 [Agola CI](https://ci.notagovernment.agency/user/Pauloo27/projects/Aryzona.proj)